-Luke Perry Rep Offers Update About His Condition As ‘90210’ Co-Stars Ban Together To Support Him
+Luke Perry Rep Offers Update About His Condition As ‘90210’ Co-Stars Band Together To Support Him

 He is an incredible Actor and I remember him from 90210 till Riverdale, we as fans are concerned and want you to know we love you and that you are in our prayers.
 Best wishes and get well soon. *still no update so let's hope for good news* #prayers4luke #lukeperry #90210 #riverdale #wellwishes

 According to USA Today, Luke Perry’s co-stars from Buffy the Vampire Slayer and Riverdale have also banned together in support of the famed actor as he remains sedated and hospitalized.
-Kristy Swanson, who co-starred with Luke Perry in the film adaptation of Buffy, also took to social media with words of encouragement for the ailing actor.
+Kristy Swanson, who co-starred with Luke Perry in the film version of Buffy, also took to social media with words of encouragement for the ailing actor.

 “I just heard the frightening news about my dear old friend Luke Perry having a massive stroke.
 Luke honey I am praying so hard for you right now, I love you so much, and by God’s Grace you will get through this.
 Please pray for Luke.”

-At this point, Luke Perry’s representative has yet to confirm further details about his prognosis or if the massive strong will lead to permanent damage.
+At this point, Luke Perry’s representative has yet to confirm further details about his prognosis or if the massive stroke will lead to permanent damage.